 Know the difference, resume and CV are not the same.

 Resume.
-Is a short, surface description of experience through you lifetime.
+It is a short surface description of experience throughout your lifetime?
 You could include personal skills and experiences, where did you study, and employment you had in the past.
-Get employer a chance to have the right impression from you, extra level of detail doesn’t matter here.
+Get the employer a chance to have the right impression from you, an extra level of detail doesn’t matter here.
 Be brief and informative.

-- CV is basically the same as resume, except the level of content depth, you’re making detail review of your experience in all areas that matter to employers.
+- A CV is basically the same as resume, except the level of content depth, you’re making a detailed review of your experience in all areas that matter to employers.
 Guide your future boss through professional and educational backgrounds, let him see how good you are as a personality.

 Layout matters.
-Types of resumes & CVs according to structure.
+Types of resumes & CVs according to the structure.

 See by yourself what resumes/CVs you can compose with this knowledge.
 We will list the basic types you’re likely to face in the real world:

 Chronological Resume.
 It’s a resume/CV that most employers prefer, it just works because of obvious structure.
 The main thing to keep in mind is that you have to list your working experience from recent to oldest.